Turns out, we owe a big thanks to Tom Holland for keeping Spider-Man in the Marvel Cinematic Universe

 What do fans think of this Spider-Man news?

 This news has, of course, sent Marvel fans into a tizzy.
-Some lament the likelihood that this means Spider-Man’s divestment from the MCU, while others say it might be an opportunity to break new ground for Spidey-stories (such as Into the Spiderverse, which starred Miles Morales as the new Spiderman.)
+Some lament the likelihood that this means Spider-Man’s divestment from the MCU, while others say it might be an opportunity to break new ground for Spidey-stories (such as Into the Spiderverse, which starred Miles Morales as the new Spiderman.) false

 If only this were a crisis your friendly neighborhood Spider-Man could easily resolve.